Directing a conversation – the easy 2 stage process

 How to do it

 The key to finding out what you need to know in a way which makes it a proper 2-way conversation and which seems human is to use a combination of questioning and giving information.

-But the key is that you use your questioning to direct a conversation, with some self-disclosure to make the other person that you’re prepared to make the thing into a conversation.
+The key is that you use your questioning to direct a conversation, with some self-disclosure.
+This makes the other person feel that you’re prepared to make the thing into a conversation.

 Too much of either doesn’t work well.
 Too much questioning comes across a being like an interrogation.
 Which will make them feel defensive.
 But also too much ‘telling’ also isn’t great.
 It gives them the impression that you’re only interested in hearing the sound of your own voice.
 Which again is hardly likely to win friends!